iodar/linux-scripts/windows-wsl/README.md

 ![Ubuntu 16.04 LTS installed in Windows Store](resources/win-store-ubuntu-installed.PNG)

-After you have started Ubuntu it will ask you for a username and password.
+After you have started Ubuntu it will take some time to prepare the installation.
+A short time after that it will ask you for a username and password.

 ![Linux asking for user and password after install](resources/ubuntu-1604-asking-for-user-name.PNG)